Shot846/SimpleShieldMod/README.md

 # Simple Shields for Doom
-A Simple Shield mod that replaces Armor in Doom with Tiered Shields which recharges overtime and cannot be lost.
+A Simple Shield mod that replaces Armor in Doom with Tiered Shields which recharge overtime and cannot be lost.

 Currently there are 4 Shields: